 Before you try any of the troubleshooting steps in this appendix, do the following:

-Check Chapter 2, "Oracle Database Preinstallation Requirements" to make sure that the system meets the requirements and that you have completed all of the preinstallation tasks.
+Check Chapter 3, "Oracle Database Preinstallation Tasks" to ensure that the system meets the requirements and that you have completed all of the preinstallation tasks.

 Read the release notes for the product on your platform before installing it.
-The release notes are available on the Oracle Database installation media.
-You can find the latest version of the release notes on the Oracle Technology Network Web site:
+You can find the latest version of the release notes on the Oracle Technology Network website:

 If you encounter an error during installation:

 Do not exit Oracle Universal Installer.

 If you clicked Next after you entered incorrect information about one of the installation windows, click Back to return to the window and correct the information.

 If you encounter an error while Oracle Universal Installer is copying or linking files, see "Reviewing the Log of an Installation Session" for interactive installations or "Silent Mode Response File Error Handling" for more information.